Seddik-Turki/Yolov8-Multitask-Seg-Det-Internship-2024/README.md

 - **Segmentation Metrics**: Pixel Accuracy, Mean Intersection over Union (mIoU), and Line Accuracy.

 These metrics provide a comprehensive evaluation of the model's ability to accurately detect and segment key features in the railway environment.</br>
-Detailed calculations and results can be found in the `Metrics.ipynb` Notebook.
+Detailed calculations can be found in the `Metrics.ipynb` Notebook.

 </br>